Wikia/guidelines/API-Design/README.md

 is the creation of consistent, pragmatic APIs and reduced developer overhead.
 The main focus of this guide will be HTTP APIs.

-If you have a question or issue that is not covered by this document please contact...

-This design guide is a work in progress.
-If you have feedback or questions please contact...

 ## On RESTfulness

 REST is the architecture of the web as described in the [PhD